kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

     - Type: Counter
     - Labels: `status` ("failure", "success")
     - SLI Usage: Calculate success rate to monitor the reliability of automatic resource claim creation.
 High failure rates indicate potential issues with extended resource configuration.
-    - Because the resource claim is created in the scheduler, we need a different metric from `resourceclaim_controller_creates_total`.
+    - Because the resource claim is created in the scheduler PreBind phase by making k8s API call, we need a different metric from `resourceclaim_controller_creates_total`.
+    - The metric is incremented accordingly based on the API call outcome, either success or failure.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?